 - For the user-plane solution, based on the conclusions in KI #3, it is concluded that the user-plane solutions including Solution #18, Solution #21 and Solution #29 are selected as the basis of normative work.

+- For the support of Secondary Authentication it is concluded that both solutions without and with N3IWF are supported for L3 U2N relay.
+Solution #13 / Solution #25 (without N3IWF) and Solution #34 (with N3IWF) are selected as the basis of normative work.
+These solutions are optional to support.

+NOTE 2: The detailed procedure to enable Secondary Authentication for Remote UE without N3IWF will be determined during normative phase with coordination with SA2.

-Note 2: Final conclusion for secondary A&A/NSSAA is not addressed in the present document.
+Note 3: Final conclusion for NSSAA is not addressed in the present document.

 *** END OF CHANGES ***